Drukair: Jet era

 On 30 December 1987, a US$25 million order was placed with British Aerospace for a BAe 146-100 STOL regional jet.
 The purchase of the aircraft was financed by the government, obtaining, for the first time in the country's history, a commercial loan.
-In 1988, the airlines' operational base was shifted from Kolkata to Paro Airport and the airline also hired its first seven flight attendants who were trained by Thai Airways International.
+In 1988, the airline's operational base was shifted from Kolkata to Paro Airport and the airline hired its first seven flight attendants, who were trained by Thai Airways International.
 On 21 November 1988, the BAe 146 was delivered to Paro Airport.
 With the introduction of the BAe 146, Drukair was able to widen its network to link Paro with Delhi on 26 November 1988, Bangkok on 28 January 1989 and Kathmandu in April 1989.
 In the first full year of operational service with the BAe 146, the airline achieved an average load factor of 50–60 percent, more than the 40 percent which was expected, carrying 12,732 passengers over the 1989 – 1990 period.
 In 1990, the runway at Paro Airport was lengthened from 1400 m to 2000 m and reinforced for heavier aircraft.
 A hangar was also constructed for the aircraft, which was funded by the Indian government as part of the Paro Airport Development Project.

-The airlines' only aircraft was requisitioned by King Jigme Singye on 9 November 1990, in order to allow the king and his party to travel to Tokyo for the coronation of Akihito as Emperor of Japan.
+The airline's only aircraft was requisitioned by King Jigme Singye on 9 November 1990, in order to allow the king and his party to travel to Tokyo for the coronation of Akihito as Emperor of Japan.
 From Japan, the King then travelled to Malé in the Maldives for the South Asian Association for Regional Cooperation summit between 21 and 23 November, and returned to Bhutan in order for the aircraft to re-enter service with the airline on 25 November.
 Due to a requirement stipulated by the Bhutanese government that all foreign tourists, with the exception of Indian nationals, enter and leave Bhutan by air, the country's tourism industry was brought to a halt, which saw the airline paying hefty penalties to disgruntled tour operators.
 This problem was somewhat alleviated when a second BAe 146 entered service in 1992, and on 11 November 1993, the airline introduced a 10 Executive Class on the aircraft.
 On 13 May 1991, Drukair was registered under the Companies Act of Bhutan.
 Service to Yangon, the capital of Myanmar, began on 6 January 1997.